What is a lead?

 1. E-book download

-A well-written e-book establishes you as an authority in the subject and increases your trust value.
+A well-written e-book establishes you as an authority on the subject and increases your trust value.

 The only drawback in producing a stellar e-book is the time it takes to create.
 An e-book can be anywhere from 3000 – 20,000 words.

-The leads you get through a webinar are also more responsive as these people have gone through the trouble of registering and setting time aside to attend a webinar.
+The leads you get through a webinar are also more responsive as these people have gone through the trouble of registering and setting time aside to attend your webinar.